featured article thumbnail push technology

 Yes, you can customize the appearance of push notifications by adding rich media such as images, videos, and interactive elements.
 You can also use the UNNotificationContent class to specify custom content.

-iOS requires an Apple Developer Account, APNs, and explicit user permission to receive notifications.
+iOS requires an Apple Developer Account, APNs, and explicit user permission to receive notifications. iOS users must grant permission through a prompt that appears when the app is first launched.
 Android, on the other hand, requires a Firebase project and the Firebase API key.
 Android permissions are also declared in the manifest file and don’t require a runtime prompt for basic notifications.